8ta4/extension/README.md

 extension browser extensionId path/to/configScript.js
 ```

-If the extension is already installed, `extension` will just apply the configuration script.

-## Command Line Arguments

-> Can you explain these command line arguments?

 - `browser` is the name of the Chromium-based browser you want to manage extensions for.
 - `extensionId` is the ID of the extension you want to install.
 You can find this ID on the Chrome Web Store page for the extension.
 - `configFilePath` (optional) is the path to a JavaScript file that contains the configuration script for the extension.
 If you skip this argument, `extension` will just install the extension without configuring it.

-## Configuration Scripts
+`extension` operates using UI automation.
+This means that unexpected events such as user interactions or system notifications could potentially disrupt its operation.

-> What's a configuration script?
+> What is a configuration script?

-Configuration scripts are JavaScript files that are used to configure an extension.
-They're designed to be idempotent, which means they can run multiple times without causing any unwanted system changes.
+A configuration script is a JavaScript file used to set up an extension.
+These scripts are designed to be idempotent, meaning they can be run multiple times without causing any unintended changes to your system.

+> What happens if the extension is already installed?

+If the extension is already installed, `extension` will just apply the configuration script.

 ## Limitations

-> Any limitations I should know about?

-At the moment, `extension` is only supported on macOS.
-It uses UI automation, so any unexpected events like user interactions or system notifications could potentially interfere with its operation.
+> Can I use `extension` on operating systems other than macOS?

+No, currently `extension` only supports macOS.

+> Does `extension` require any specific permissions to work?

-Also, `extension` requires certain permissions to work.
-When it was created, it needed access to `System Settings > Privacy & Security > Accessibility`.
-But keep in mind that the specific permissions required may change as macOS evolves.
+Yes, `extension` requires access to `System Settings > Privacy & Security > Accessibility`.
+However, the specific permissions it needs could change as macOS updates.

+> Is `extension` compatible with all browsers?

-In theory, `extension` supports any Chromium-based browser, but only Chrome has been tested.
-Currently, `extension` doesn't support browsers like Firefox or Safari.
+No, at present, `extension` supports Chrome and Edge.
+While it theoretically could support other Chromium-based browsers, only Chrome and Edge have been tested. `extension` does not currently support non-Chromium browsers such as Firefox or Safari.